High Roller Las Vegas

-High Roller in Las Vegas is an excellent way to take in spectacular 360-degree views of the city.
+Linq High Roller is an excellent way to enjoy spectacular 360-degree views of Las Vegas.

-Visitors get to relax in an air-conditioned cabin and savor the sights of the Las Vegas Strip and the surrounding areas from the world’s tallest observation wheel.
+Visitors can relax in an air-conditioned cabin and enjoy the sights of the Las Vegas Strip and the surrounding areas from the world’s tallest observation wheel.

-The Las Vegas High Roller has 28 air-conditioned cabins, each of which can accommodate 40 guests.
+Las Vegas’ Ferris Wheel High Roller has 28 air-conditioned cabins, each accommodating 40 guests.

 Snapshot